rimusz/deis-workflow-gke/readme.md

 $ git clone https://github.com/rimusz/deis-workflow-gke
 ```

-You need to get GCP [Service Account key](https://cloud.google.com/compute/docs/access/service-accounts) which has write access to GCS and GCR, so Workflow will be able to access GCS and GCR.
+**Note:** You need to get GCP [Service Account key](https://cloud.google.com/compute/docs/access/service-accounts) which has write access to GCS and GCR, so Workflow will be able to access them.
 Please name that file as `service_account_key.json`.

 How it works